-resetvar[var;new-value;from] The effect

-of resetvar is the same as (PROG ((var new-value)) (RETURN form)), except that resetvar is designed to work on GLOBAL variables, i.e. variables that must be reset, not rebound (see section 18). resetvar resets the variable (using frplaca), and then restores its value after evaluating form.
-The evaluation of form is errorset protected so that the value is restored even if an error occurs.3 resetvar also adds the old value of var to a global list, so that if the user types Control-D (or Control-C followed by REENTER) while form is being evaluated, the variable will be restored by the top level INTERLISP executive.
-The value of resetvar is the value returned by form. resetvar compiles open.
+resetvar[var;new-value;form] The effect of resetvar 15 the same as (PROG ((var new-value)) (RETURN form)), except that resetvar is designed to work on GLOBAL variables, i.e. variables that must be reset, not rebound (see section 18). resetvar resets the variable (using frplaca), and then restores its value after evaluating form.
+The evaluation of form is errorset protected so that the value is restored even if an error occurs. resetvar also adds the old value of var to a global list, so that if the user types control-D (or equivalently in INTERLISP-10, control-C followed by REENTER) while form is being evaluated, the variable will be restored by the top level INTERLISP executive.
+The value of resetvar is the value returned by form, if no error occurred.
+Otherwise, resetvar generates an error (after restoring the value of var). resetvar compiles open.